Rarer causes and types of dementia

 • slowed thinking

-• personality changes, such as becoming more emotional
+• personality changes – for example, becoming more emotional

 Huntington’s disease